mirandawylie/Election_Analysis/README.md

 ## Resources
 Data Source: election_results.csv
-SOftware: Python 3.7.6, Visual Studio Code, 1.54.3
+SOftware: Python 3.7.6, Visual Studio Code 1.54.3

 ## Summary
 The analysis of the election shows that:

-There were 369,711 votes cast in the election
+	- There were 369,711 votes cast in the election

-The candidates were:
+	- The candidates were:
-	Charles Casper Stockham
+		- Charles Casper Stockham
-	Diana DeGette
+		- Diana DeGette
-	Raymon Anthony Doane
+		- Raymon Anthony Doane

-The candidate results were:
+	- The candidate results were:
-	Diana DeGette: 73.8% (272,892)
+		- Diana DeGette: 73.8% (272,892)
-	Charles Casper Stockham: 23.0% (85,213)
+		- Charles Casper Stockham: 23.0% (85,213)
-	Raymon Anthony Doane: 3.1% (11,606)
+		- Raymon Anthony Doane: 3.1% (11,606)

-The winner of the election was:
+	- The winner of the election was:
-	Diana DeGette who received 73.8% of the vote and  272,892 of votes.
+		- Diana DeGette who received 73.8% of the vote and 272,892 of votes

 ## Challenge Overview